potatoprank/LuauBoops/README.md

 myGlobalVar = nil
 ```

-In general, an object with a `nil` value  is equivalent to object not existing in Luau.
+In general, an object with a `nil` value  is equivalent to an object not existing in Luau.
 You will see more of this in the tables section.

 <sub>Global variables can be accessed via the `_G` table i.e. `_G["myGlobalVar"]` however if you ever find yourself wanting to do this please just stop.</sub>